 The Concorde Experience runs every day the Museum is open and requires both a Museum admission ticket and an additional Concorde Experience ticket to be purchased.
 Tours run throughout the day at set times.
 Booking is required for your flight, and we highly recommend pre-booking before your visit, especially during busy periods.

 Please note numbers on each experience are limited to a maximum of 12 people with no exceptions.
-Face masks must be worn (unless medically exempt) onboard the plane to protect our volunteers and other guests.

 Included in the Concorde Experience